rishiraj88/order-manager/README.md

 - to facilitate smooth communication among the services.

-The end result is: SMOOTHEST customer experience. :)
+And the result is: unmatched and flawless user experience. :)

 ![realm-creation-success-in-keycloak-admin](./assets/gateway/08-realm-creation-success-in-keycloak-admin.png)